-This makes it clear that building a system that steadily links Japan's advanced R&D capabilities into the practical application of drugs, medical devices, and medical technology (technology required to provide medical care; excludes drugs (drugs as stipulated in Article 2 (1) of the Act on Ensuring the Quality, Effectiveness, and Safety of Drugs and Medical devices, etc. (Act No. 145 of 1960.
-Hereinafter referred to in this policy as the "Drugs and Medical device Act".)
-(Named the Pharmaceutical Affairs Act until the Act to Partially Revise the Pharmaceutical Affairs Act (Act No. 84 of 2013) entered into force.
-The same shall apply hereinafter)), medical device (medical device as prescribed in paragraph 4 of said Article), and regenerative medicine products, etc. (regenerative medicine products, etc. as prescribed in paragraph 9 of said Article).
-Apart from "medical technology" in 2 (5) (b), the same shall apply hereinafter), with a view to achieving a society in which people truly enjoy long and healthy lives, will enable the country to provide the world's best medical care by feeding back the outcomes of R&D to citizens.
-In addition, from the perspective of contributing to the international community, promoting the overseas expansion of industries that assist in establishing new societies in which people enjoy long and healthy lives will lead to improvements in the quality of medical care overseas, while also enabling markets for related industries to expand globally, thereby contributing to the growth of the Japanese economy.
+This makes it clear that building a system that steadily links Japan's advanced R&D capabilities into the practical application of drugs, medical equipment, and medical technology (technology required to provide medical care; excludes drugs (drugs as stipulated in Article 2 (1) of the Act on Ensuring the Quality, Effectiveness, and Safety of Drugs and Medical Equipment, etc. (Act No. 145 of 1960.
+Hereinafter referred to in this policy as the "Drugs and Medical Equipment Act".)), medical equipment (medical equipment as prescribed in paragraph 4 of said Article), and regenerative medical products, etc. (regenerative medical products, etc. as prescribed in paragraph 9 of said Article).
+Apart from "medical technology" in 2 (5) (b), the same shall apply hereinafter), with a view to achieving a true society in which people enjoy long and healthy lives, will enable the country to provide the world's best medical care by feeding back the outcomes of R&D to citizens.
+In addition, from the perspective of contributing to the international community, promoting the overseas expansion of industries that assist in establishing new societies in which people enjoy long and healthy lives will lead to improvements in the quality of medical care overseas, while also enabling markets for related industries to expand overseas, thereby contributing to the growth of the Japanese economy.